 'American Dream' 2014 colour Biro drawing by Jane Lee McCracken

 In March this year I finally made it over the pond to visit WCC and meet Atka and the other Ambassador wolves.
-It was an awe-inspiring experience that I will never forget.
+It was an awe-inspiring experience that will remain with me forever.
 It's hard to find words to describe just how beautiful Atka was (I did try in an earlier post).

 'Magdalena' 2018 blue Biro drawing by Jane Lee McCracken

-'Magdalena' Biro drawing, a portrait of one of WCC's beautiful and critically endangered Mexican gray wolves was carefully packed in my suitcase and delivered in person to Executive Director Maggie Howell for this year's Wine & Wolves.
+Carefully packed in my suitcase was 'Magdalena' Biro drawing, a portrait of one of WCC's beautiful and critically endangered Mexican gray wolves, which I was able to deliver in person to Executive Director Maggie Howell, for this year's Wine & Wolves.

-However Atka’s passing had such a profound effect I wanted to create an artwork in remembrance of his magnificent and unique spirit.
-As my drawings take weeks and months to make there wasn't enough time to make a drawing, so I decided to paint.
+Atka’s passing had a profound effect on many, including myself and I wanted to create an artwork in honour of his magnificent and unique spirit.
+As my drawings can take weeks and months to make there wasn't enough time to make a drawing for the fundraiser, so I decided to paint.
 It was a privilege to create a painting of Atka using photographs kindly sent by Maggie and WCC staff.
 I managed to get it shipped out just in time for December 6th!

 'Atka' fabric painting in progress with Lily at the helm, November 2018

-It was my Northern Inuit dog who first inspired me to contact WCC in 2013.
+My Northern Inuit dog inspired initial contact with WCC in 2013.
 Lily needs 24 hour care and is always by my side.
 She is also my muse and depicted in many of my artworks, which explore loss generated by human destruction.
 However, without the original wolf ancestor of modern day wolf species and domestic dogs, I wouldn't have Lily.
 I owe a great debt to wolves.

 Meeting Atka, March 2018